 I may be over my fear of wiring now.
 This wasn't too tough.

 Now I see the light - a subwoofer makes pretty much every piece of music sound better.
 They're not just for loud music.
 Anything with bass and drums will do, or even an orchestra - think of the increase in presence a cello would have.
 Old country tunes with a stand-up bass sound incredible, too.
 Add a sub to your car stereo rig, and you'll find yourself listening to more music than ever before.

-And I apologize to all the bass junkies I used to think were crazy - now I know you were just trying to get me to understand how much more fun it is to listen to music in your car when you've got a sub kicking out the low notes.
-So now that's me, with the Alpine PLT-5 in the trunk.
+I apologize to all the bass junkies I used to think were crazy.
+I know you were just trying to get me to understand how much more fun it is to listen to music in the car when there's a sub kicking out the low notes.
+Now I'm the guy with the subwoofer in the trunk.
 Public nuisance?
 No. Public service.